openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 - `ui:/some/absolute/path`: Navigates to the absolut path `/some/absolute/path`.
 - `ui:navigate:/page/my_floorplan_page`: Navigates Main UI to the page with the ID `my_floorplan_page`.
 - `ui:popup:oh-clock-card`: Opens a popup with `oh-clock-card`.
+- `https://openhab.org`: Opens an embedded browser to the site `https://openhab.org`

 ### Examples